-Mathematical reserve/Unit-linked funds' reserve
+Mathematical reserve / Unit-linked funds' reserve

-Reserve created for long term insurance contracts (Insurance of Persons and Fund Accumulation operations products more than one year) to cover all future claim liabilities as determined by the Actuary as required by Article 45 of the UAE Insurance Companies Law and Insurance Laws of the respective countries where subsidiaries are registered.
+Reserve created for long term insurance contracts (Insurance of Persons and Fund Accumulation operations products more than one year) to cover all future claim liabilities as determined by the Actuary.

 Advance premium

 When non-life insurance policies are issued for a period exceeding one year, the proportion of the premium for the period beyond one year is accounted as advance premium and classified under insurance liabilities.